Implementing Real-Time Notifications with Laravel: A Complete Guide

 }

-Since we're using private channels (prefixed with "user."), we need to authorize who can listen to them.
-Open routes/channels.php and add this authorization logic:
+Since we're using private channels, we need to authorize who can listen.
+Open routes/channels.php:

 <?php